soundpress/RulesOfNYC/docs/c04/index.rst

    (9) Receipt and Registration of Proposals.
 The identify of an offeror shall not be disclosed prior to the established date and time for receipt of proposals.
 Proposals shall not be opened publicly but shall be opened in the presence of two or more City employees.
 Proposals and modifications shall be time and date-stamped upon receipt and held in a secure place until the established due date and time.
 The agency shall disclose the identity of all proposers for goods and standard services on the due date and time of the proposals.
 After the date and time established for the receipt of proposals, a Register of Proposals shall be prepared and shall be open to public inspection after award of a contract.
 It shall include for all proposals the name of each offeror and the number of modifications received, if any.

 (g) Evaluation Process.
 Award, if any, must be made to the responsible proposer whose proposal represents the best value to the City by optimizing quality, cost and efficiency and therefore is determined to be the most advantageous to the City, taking into consideration the price and such other factors or criteria that are set forth in the RFP.
 In evaluating the proposals, the agency may consider only price and the criteria set forth in the RFP.
 In considering price, the agency may use methods such as ranking technically viable proposals by price, evaluating price per technical point, or evaluating proposals in accordance with another combination of price and technical merit.
 Such methods may result in the agency selecting the highest technically rated proposer over another technically qualified proposer who offered a lower fee as a result of factors including, but not limited to, the selected vendor's superior technical skill and expertise, increased likelihood of timely completion, and/or ability to manage several projects simultaneously with lower overall costs to the City, including costs in City personnel time and consultants.
 However, for construction-related consulting services, including those procured through multiple award task orders, the agency shall rank proposers by technical merit, and then consider price by negotiating a fair and reasonable price with the highest technically ranked proposer(s).
-Other methods for considering price, including using fee curves based on market-derived data with appropriate consideration of complexity, or evaluating proposals in accordance with another combination of price and technical merit, may be used for construction-related consulting services only with the written approval of the CCPO.
+In ranking proposers for construction-related consultant services by technical merit, agencies must, except with the approval of the CCPO, provide a point preference of five percent (5%) of the total technical points earned to all proposers that are M/WBEs or State-certified M/WBEs before ranking proposers by technical merit.
+The point preference percentage, if any, shall be included in the RFP.
+Other methods for considering price, including using fee curves based on market-derived data with appropriate consideration of complexity, or evaluating proposals in accordance with another combination of price, technical merit and proposers' M/WBE or State-certified M/WBE status, may be used for construction-related consulting services only with the written approval of the CCPO.

    (1) Evaluation committee.
 Proposals shall be reviewed by an evaluation committee consisting of no fewer than three persons with knowledge, expertise, and experience sufficient to make a fair and reasonable evaluation.
 If an RFP incorporates multiple competitions, each competition may be evaluated by a separate committee.
 The ACCO shall require each member of the evaluation committee(s) to submit a signed statement, in a format approved by the CCPO, agreeing to prohibitions on any conflicts of interest.